 As is suggested by its name, a PLC gateway is a network entity and also called the protocol converter.
 A gateway can join dissimilar systems and can be used in various applications in the automation world.
 Perhaps the most obvious is as a bridge between two PLC controller systems from different brands.
 PLC gateways provide an out of the box solution that in most cases requires no programming, virtually no commissioning and extremely easy maintenance.

-An Internet of Things (IoT) gateway is a physical device or software program that serves as the connection point between the cloud and PLC controllers, sensors or other intelligent industrial devices.
+A PLC IoT gateway is a physical device or software program that serves as the connection point between the cloud and PLC controllers, sensors or other intelligent industrial devices.
 All data moving from PLC to the cloud goes through the IoT gateway.
-An IoT gateway may also be referred to as an intelligent gateway, MQTT gateway or control tier.
+A PLC IoT gateway may also be referred to as an intelligent gateway, MQTT gateway, control tier or edge gateway.

 Some sensors generate tens of thousands of data points per second.
-An edge gateway can process data from an edge device (e.g. PLC, sensors) and then send only the relevant data back through the cloud, reducing bandwidth needs and server capacity.
-This can have a big impact on response times and network transmission costs.
-Edge gateways themselves are considered edge devices within an edge-computing infrastructure and commonly used for PLC to cloud connectivity.
+An edge computing gateway can process data from an edge device (e.g. PLC, robot, sensors) and only send the relevant data back through the cloud, reducing bandwidth needs and server capacity.
+This can greatly impact response times, data usage and network transmission costs.
+Edge gateways themselves are considered IoT edge devices within an edge-computing infrastructure and commonly used for PLC to cloud connectivity.